tryscer/flock/flock-music.md

 ## Track 2: Alice Gets a Book of Matches

-*Thursday, August 7th, 1958… from I-28, VA, to Strawberry Hill, Richmond, VA.*

-*Wow\!
-So that was new\!
-What do you think, America?
-Lots of new numbers today, lots of cool cats rocking their stuff for us… hey hey hey, for anyone just joining in, it’s aaaaaaa-DJ Jonah here, sitting perched up high in the BIRD’S NEST, in a location which SHALL NOT BE DISCLOSED, and let me tell you… let me TELL you, listener JANE and listener JOHN… the place to be today if you’re driving by is the Henryco County Fair, up in Strawberry Hill in Virginia, where the Seven-Tops from Nashville are rumored to debut a brand\!
-New\!
-Song\!*

-###

 "…and no talking to strangers," Barry says and laughs.
 We \[…\]

 \[arriving at strawberry hill\]